 Therefore, after buying a cigar, it is important to store it in an environment with the correct humidity.
 At Wacota humidors we are committed to ensuring that cigars are stored in the ideal humidity conditions.
 Our HR6 electronic humidity generator uses its hydrolysis system and nebulizer to create the perfect environment for cigars.
 For us, quality is an essential priority in the manufacturing of each cigar humidor.

-Although the cigar is made up of the three previously mentioned parts, the complexity does not end there.
+Although the cigar is made up of the three previously mentioned sections, the complexity does not end there.
 An avid smoker should also know some other cigar terms such as:

 The head: This is the upper part of the cigar.
 It is finished off with a piece of the same tobacco leaf used for the wrapper, called the cap.
 Its shape and thickness depend on the type of cigar in question.
 It is the part that is cut to be able to smoke the cigar – the one that you have to put in your mouth to inhale.